jhony-v/micro-frontsystem/README.md

     marketing: {
       basePath: "/marketing",
       preBuildScript: "build",
-      output: "build" // default is dist, if this change, you must change it here as well },
+      output: "build" // default is dist, if this changes, you must update it here as well },
     selling: {
       basePath: "/selling",